The Courage of Esther: Self-Sacrifice and Divine Purpose

 Esther Put on Malchut

-So Esther understood the risks of unlawfully approaching the King, and that cost might be her life⁵.
-Nevertheless, she nullified herself, and prepared herself to face the King:
+In the mystical tradition, there is more going on in this story.
+We see a hint in the scene where Esther approaches the King.
+She understood the risks of unlawfully approaching the King, and that cost might be her life⁵.
+Nevertheless, she nullified herself and proceeded to the inner court:

 On the third day, Esther put on royal apparel and stood in the inner court of the king’s palace, facing the king’s palace, while the king was sitting on his royal throne in the throne room facing the entrance of the palace.